-The Psychology A level course is taught over two years with a variety of methods including multi media methods some with original footage of studies, speakers who work as psychologists and other enrichment.
-Coming from a psychological background having studied, trained and practised as a Psychologist the psychology teacher is also a member of the British Psychological Society and has links for psychologists to come and speak with students about a career in this field to enhance learning and help students feel excited about seeing how Psychology works in the real world.
+The Psychology A level course is taught over two years with a variety of methods including multi media methods some with original footage of studies, and other enrichment opportunities.
+Coming from a psychological background having studied, trained and worked in clinical settings, the psychology teacher is able to enhance learning and help students feel excited about seeing how Psychology works in the real world.

-You will also study research methods and early social development.
-This includes child psychology which involves attachment and the impact of different forms of day care on children’s social development, including the effects on aggression and peer relation.
-We also examine effects of separation on children and how research into attachment and day care has influenced child care practices.
+You will also study Research Methods and early social development.
+This includes child psychology which involves Attachment and the impact of different forms of day care on children’s including the effects of separation on children and how research into attachment and day care has influenced child care practices.